ArslanKAS/SQL-wih-MySQL/SQL_commands.md

 CREATE USER 'someuser'@'localhost' IDENTIFIED BY 'somepassword';
 ```

-## Grant All Priveleges On All Databases
+## Grant All Privileges On All Databases

 ```sql
 GRANT ALL PRIVILEGES ON * . * TO 'someuser'@'localhost';